 We use the bacterial denitrifier method along with an autosampler / PreCon / GasBench II assembly coupled to a Finnigan Delta Plus Advantage to analyze nitrate δ15N, δ18O, and Δ17O.

 We use nitrates USGS35, USGS34, USGS32, and IAEA-NO-3 as our international standards for this method.

 We prefer 20 nmoles of nitrate / nitrite (minimum 5 nmoles) to complete the δ15N and δ18O analysis.
-We prefer 200 nmoles of nitrate / nitrite (minimum 10 nmoles) to complete the Δ17O analysis.
+We prefer 100 nmoles of nitrate / nitrite (minimum 20 nmoles) to complete the Δ17O analysis.
 The minimum nitrate / nitrite concentrations, then, are 25 μg / L and 250 μg / L, respectively.
 It is most efficient to have the nitrate / nitrite concentration prior to isotope analysis.
 Please have your samples filtered to 0.1 µm and either frozen in a plastic container capable of freezing.
 If freezing is not possible / practical, you may choose to acidify with nitrate free HCl to pH 2 (this requires addition of nitrate free NaOH back to pH 7 prior to analysis).
 Make certain your container lids are water tight and remain so during shipment.
 See the table below for sample analysis pricing.

 Exhaustive description of analysis